-- Seafood with seafood dipping sauce: Raw seafood usually contains the chemical preservative formalin which, if allowed to accumulate in the body, can negatively affect liver, kidney and heart function.
-Be sure that your seafood is properly cooked by either boiling or steaming, making sure to avoid the grilling process where possible.
-However, eating raw or cooked seafood increases the chances of heavy metals entering the body, which can also increase the risk of colon cancer.
-Tuna and mackerel both contain high levels of heavy metals, so the best option is to select seafood which is less likely to be contaminated with these substances, such as salmon and shrimp.
+Raw seafood usually contains the chemical preservative formalin.
+This, if allowed to accumulate in the body, can negatively affect liver, kidney and heart function.
+Cook your seafood properly by either boiling or steaming, making sure to avoid the grilling process where possible.
+This is because eating raw or cooked seafood increases the chances of heavy metals entering the body.
+Subsequently, this can also increase the risk of colon cancer.
+Tuna and mackerel both contain high levels of heavy metals.
+Hence, the best option is to select seafood, such as salmon and shrimp, because they are less likely to be contaminated with these substances.

-Although it is true that delicious food can be a source of happiness, reckless over consumption of the aforementioned dishes could, in fact, lead to a greater risk of health disorders, especially with regard to deadly diseases like cancer.
+It is true that delicious food can be a source of happiness.
+However, reckless over consumption of the aforementioned dishes could, in fact, lead to a greater risk of health disorders, especially with regard to deadly diseases like cancer.

-Choosing a healthy, balanced diet, including plenty of clean, fresh foods that are free from bacteria and contamination, as well as being sure to cook them properly according to industry standards, avoiding high fat dishes and overly seasoned food, can all help you reduce the risk of developing colon cancer.
+Choosing a healthy, balanced diet, including plenty of clean, fresh foods that are free from bacteria and contamination are key.
+Moreover, be sure to cook them properly according to industry standards and avoid high fat dishes and overly seasoned food.
+These small changes can all help you reduce the risk of developing colon cancer.

-In addition, regularly checking your feces is a form of basic health screening that anyone can do on a daily basis.
+In addition, regularly checking your feces is a form of basic health screening anyone can do on a daily basis.
 Stools with a smooth texture like a banana skin, neither too hard nor too soft, are considered the healthiest.
-If you notice that your stools have suddenly, without any apparent reason, changed their color, smell or shape, you should consult your doctor to carry out a diagnosis.
+If you notice that your stools have suddenly, without any apparent reason, changed their color, smell or shape, consult your doctor for a diagnosis.
 Read more